Slow-growing counterexamples to the strong Eremenko conjecture: Tracts

 For a given $\xi \in \Xi_0$, there is a corresponding tract, $T^{\xi} \in \mathcal{T}$, and conformal isomorphism, $F=F^{\xi}\in \mathcal{H}$, such that $F^{\xi} \colon T^{\xi} \to \HH$.

 \begin{defn} We define $\mathcal{T}^{\Xi_0} \defeq \lbrace T^{\xi} \colon \xi \in \Xi_0 \rbrace$ and \end{defn}

-\begin{prop} There exists $\nu_0 > 0$ such that $\mathcal{H}^{\Xi_0} \subset \mathcal{H}_{\nu_0}.$ \end{prop} \begin{proof} Although the tracts in this article are different to those in~\cite{tania}, the proof of~ \cite[Proposition 7.1]{tania} does not change as the only difference is the presence of our gates.
-The argument proceeds by considering harmonic measure of $\partial \HH$ as seen from $5$ and the proof carries out identically. \cite{gmharmonic} is a recommended text for the reader unfamiliar with harmonic analysis.
+\begin{prop} There exists $\nu_0 > 0$ such that $\mathcal{H}^{\Xi_0} \subset \mathcal{H}_{\nu_0}.$ \end{prop} \begin{proof} Although the tracts in this paper are different to those in~\cite{tania}, the proof of~ \cite[Proposition 7.1]{tania} does not change as the only difference is the presence of our gates.
+The argument proceeds by considering harmonic measure of $\partial \HH$ at $5$ and the proof carries out identically. \cite{gmharmonic} is a recommended text for the reader unfamiliar with harmonic measure.
 The other results invoked are~\cite[Corollary 4.18, Corollary 4.21]{pomm} and~\cite[Proposition 7.4]{arclike}. \end{proof}

-For the remainder of the article, we fix the value $\nu_0$ from Proposition~\ref{nu0}.
-Using Corollary~\ref{nu0is60}, it is possible to show that we can take $\nu_0=60$, but we will not require this specific value in the remainder of the article.
+For the remainder of the paper, we fix the value $\nu_0$ from Proposition~\ref{nu0}.
+Using Corollary~\ref{nu0is60}, it is possible to show that we can take $\nu_0=60$ but we will not be required to use this explicit value.

-Using Proposition~\ref{nu0}, we can fix the position $\tau_j$ of the gates for the remainder of the article, relative to $R_j$, in terms of $\tau_j$ which we couldn't do before achieving this universal constant.
+Using Proposition~\ref{nu0}, we can now fix the position $\tau_j$ of the gates relative to $R_j$ in terms of $\nu_0$ which we couldn't do before deducing the existence of this universal constant.